jim-easterbrook/pywws/src/doc/guides/language.rst

 I'm sure you would like others to benefit from the work you've done in translating pywws.
 If you've been using Transifex then please send me an email (jim@jim-easterbrook.me.uk) to let me know there's a new translation available.
 Otherwise, please email me any .po files you create.
-Please include details of which version of pywws your work is based on -- the easiest way to do this is to include the value of ``_commit`` from the file ``pywws/__init__.py`` in your email.
+Please include details of which version of pywws your work is based on -- the easiest way to do this is to include the value of ``_commit`` from the file ``src/pywws/__init__.py`` in your email.

 Translating the documentation
 -----------------------------

 The Sphinx program used to compile the pywws documentation has good support for translation into other languages, but the process is a bit complicated.
-I recommend reading `this overview <http://sphinx-doc.org/latest/intl.html>`_, but don't follow its instructions too closely.
+I recommend reading `this overview <http://sphinx-doc.org/latest/intl.html>`_, but don't follow its instructions.
 I've tried to simplify the process, as described below.

 As before, the easiest way to contribute to the pywws documentation translations is via the Transifex web site (see :ref:`using-transifex`).